Understanding Society

 Spotting Talent: The Teacher’s Role

-One of the most satisfying aspects of being a teacher must be to recognise that within the mass of averageness passing through the classroom, every so often a child with real talent for a subject or activity will emerge.
-For me, the identification and nurturing of such special talents – whether it is academic, creative,…
+One of the most satisfying aspects of being a teacher must be recognising that, amid the mass of averageness passing through the classroom, every so often a child with real talent for a subject or activity will emerge.
+For me, the identification and nurturing of such special talents – whether it is academic, creative, musical…

 • Positively Against Discrimination